osg-htc/docs/docs/release/updating-to-osg-24.md

         root@host # yum install ospool-ep

 1. (Optional) Clean up `/etc/osg/ospool-ep.cfg`:
-    - A bug in the OSG 23 release of ospool-ep required users to add a `WORK_TEMP_DIR` config field as a copy of the default `WORKER_TEMP_DIR`.
+    - A bug in the OSG 23 release of ospool-ep required users to add a `WORK_TEMP_DIR` configuration field as a copy of the default `WORKER_TEMP_DIR`.
     When upgrading to OSG 24, remove the duplicated `WORK_TEMP_DIR` field.

 1. Restart the ospool-ep systemctl service: